mother-of-all-self-hosting/mash-playbook/docs/services/prometheus-blackbox-exporter.md

 ## Usage

-After you installed the blackbox exporter, your blackbox prober will be available on `mash.example.com/metrics/blackbox-exporter` with basic auth credentials you configured
+After you've installed the blackbox exporter, your blackbox prober will be available on `mash.example.com/metrics/blackbox-exporter` with the basic auth credentials you've configured.